 What was the role of women artists in Late Renaissance and Baroque Italy?
 How did they come into their own artistically in a male-dominated world?
-Such is the premise of the fall exhibition of MSK Ghent.
+Such is the premise of the fall exhibition of the Museum of Fine Arts Ghent (MSK).
 Featuring some fifty paintings, the exhibition sheds light on the critical role of women painters in Italy from 1580 to 1680.

 Artemisia Gentileschi (1593–1652), arguably the most famous female artist of 17th-century Italian art, figures prominently in the exhibition, which compares her work with that of her female contemporaries.
 The inclusion of decorative art objects from the period serve to contextualize the works of these women.

 During the 16th and 17th centuries, women artists in Venice, Rome, Naples, and Bologna undeniably shared a common ground that earned them their own place in the Baroque aesthetics.
 These women chose to dedicate themselves to painting and, consequently, to compete with accomplished male artists and their studios.

 They were the daughters, sisters or wives of well-known artists, or in some cases nuns.
 Their works displayed a conceptual and formal coherence that formed a sharp contrast to the diverse styles of the period.
 By using bold treatements and brilliant pictorial devices, they circumvented – delicately when needed, forcefully if possible – the rules and practices imposed by the Counter-Reformation, a movement advocating a spiritual renewal within the Catholic Church.

 Artemisia: the fight against authority

 Artemisia Gentileschi (1593–1652) figures prominently in archival documents and literature.
 Like her father Orazio Gentileschi, Artemisia was a proponent of Caravaggio’s dramatic realism.
 Her work placed her in direct competition with her male contemporaries, and she enjoyed significant success.